-- 7.1 The - The course is taught to second year Economic Engineering in Electric, Electronic and Energetic general Fieldstudents.
-The course addresses notions that will allow future graduates to have a wealth of information on the construction, operation and use of semiconductor electronic devices (semiconductor diode, Zener objective of diode, bipolar transistors, field effect transistors, thyristor, etc.) and of elementary electronic circuits (limiting the subject simple amplification stages).
-7.2 Specific - Structure, characteristics and operation of semiconductor devices. objectives • Use of linear models on portions of electronic devices to solve circuits. objectives • Design and operation of simple electronic circuits with diodes, bipolar transistors, field effect transistors, thyristors, operational amplifiers. - Developing a positive attitude towards the activities of assimilating new professional knowledge and information, cultivating and promoting a scientific environment focused on values, forming a positive and responsible professional benavior.
+7.1 The general objective of the subject The course is taught to second year Economic Engineering in Electric, Electronic and Energetic Fieldstudents.
+The course addresses notions that will allow future graduates to have a wealth of information on the construction, operation and use of semiconductor electronic devices (semiconductor diode, Zener diode, bipolar transistors, field effect transistors, thyristor, etc.) and of elementary electronic circuits (limiting circuits, mono and bialternating rectifiers, thyristor circuits, simple circuits with operational amplifiers, simple amplification stages).
+7.2 Specific objectives Structure, characteristics and operation of semiconductor devices.
+Use of linear models on portions of electronic devices to solve circuits.
+Design and operation of simple electronic circuits with diodes, bipolar transistors, field effect transistors, thyristors, operational amplifiers.
+Developing a positive attitude towards the activities of assimilating new professional knowledge and information, cultivating and promoting a scientific environment focused on values, forming a positive and responsible professional behavior.